-Note: Your group’s privacy on controls who can see your group and its public content on Faithlife.com while the content privacy permissions control what content is visible to the public, followers, or members.
+- Group privacy controls who can see your group and its public content on Faithlife.com.

 The first level of privacy control allows you to set who can view, follow, and join your group on Faithlife.com.
 This setting determines how visible your group (and its publicly-shared content) is on Faithlife.com.